 Throughout their time at Warren Farm the children will write for a range of purposes and for a range of audiences.
 The skills and knowledge for the different types of writing are taught through looking at examples (both good and bad) and through teacher modelling.

-In Key Stage 2 the children use class novels as a stimulus for writing.
+Across the school the children use class novels as a stimulus for writing.
 The novels are chosen carefully to ensure that the children enjoy both the experience of having good quality literature read to them and also having the opportunity to read the books independently.
 The novels cover a range of genres ensuring that the children are exposed to books that they might not choose for themselves.
 Furthermore, the books are selected both to entertain the children and encourage a love of reading as well as to extend the children’s vocabularies.

 Spelling, Punctuation and Grammar: